Cyclic Implicit Complexity: Preliminaries

 \end{itemize} \end{defn} Intuitively, in a function $f(\vec{x}; \vec y)\in \bc$ only the normal arguments $\vec x$ can be used as recursive parameters.
 The idea behind safe recursion is that recursive calls can only appear in safe position, and hence they can never be used as recursive parameters of other previously defined functions.
 Safe composition preserves the distinction between normal and safe arguments by requiring that, when composing along a normal parameter, the pre-composing function has no safe parameter at all.
-As a result, we can move a normal parameter to a safe position but not vice versa.
+As a result, we can effectively substitute a normal parameter into a safe position but not vice-versa.

 Writing $\fptime$ for the class of functions computable in polynomial-time, the main result of Bellantoni and Cook is: \begin{thm} [\cite{BellantoniCook}] $f(\vec x;) \in \bc $ if and only if $ f(\vec x) \in \fptime$. \end{thm}